openshift/hive/docs/enhancements/aws-private-link.md

 Hive creates a private AWS cluster using OpenShift Installer and then sets up exclusive access to the private cluster using AWS PrivateLink.
-Hive creates an Endpoint Service in customer's AWS account for the cluster's k8s API and an Endpoint in Hub cluster to access the cluster's k8s API privately.
+Hive creates an VPC Endpoint Service in customer's AWS account for the cluster's k8s API and an VPC Endpoint in Hub cluster to access the cluster's k8s API privately.

 ## Motivation